mkmacho/qualitative-interviews/README.md

 ## Integrating with Qualtrics

-If you have deployed your app, you can integrate it with your Qualtrics survey.
+Once you have deployed your app, you can integrate it (using the public endpoint) directly within your Qualtrics survey setup.

 **Step 1:** In Qualtrics, add embedded variables `user_id`, `interview_id` and `interview_endpoint`. `user_id` should identify your respondent.  `interview_id` should identify the parameter settings of your AI interviewer (see below, e.g. `STOCK_MARKET`). `interview_endpoint` is the public endpoint of your hosted application.

 **Step 2:** Create a `Text/Graphic` question in your survey.
 The folders `Qualtrics` contain HTML and JS files.
 Copy the content into the HTML and JS fields of the `Text/Graphic` question.

-**Step 3:** Test your survey!
+**Step 3:** Test your low-cost, scalable survey!

 ## Parameters of the app